Retrieve Deleted Text Messages on Android

 - If you sync or create backups of your phone check the backups or re-sync your phone to a point where you still had the required messages.

-Retrieve Deleted Text Messages on Android SIM
+Method 3: Retrieve Deleted Text Messages on Android SIM Card Reader

 You can always check your settings to see if messages are being stored on the SIM card.
 Not stored here by default but if you’ve changed the settings then you’ll find your texts there as well as on the normal memory storage.
 It’s a long shot that you’ve already changed this but if you have then it’s a lot easier because SIM recovery is pretty simple.

-Retrieve Deleted Text Message on Android Bug
+Method 4: Recover Deleted Text Message on Android With Bugs

+No, I’m not talking about covering your phone in slugs here.
 Depending on your phone and the version of Android you’re using there is a bug which allowed deleted messages to still appear.
 You’ll need to be lucky enough for your phone to be the right version but it is worth trying.

 Go to your phone contacts list and select the contact whose message you deleted.
 If you scroll to the right you can see a list of messages.
 If your phone is the right version you will still see the deleted messages and you can copy them over.
 It essentially is an accidental ‘deleted folder’ and existed prior to the 2.2 update.